rwaldron/idiomatic.js/readme.md

 		// this encourages readability

 		// 2.A.1.1
-		// These are examples of really cramped syntax
+		// Examples of really cramped syntax

 		if(condition) doSomething();